 A simple but important observation is that the optimistic thread has access to the architectural memory hierarchy in the correctness domain and therefore can obtain the data from memory when the producer store is sufficiently upstream in the instruction sequence that at the time of load - it would have been executed by the correctness core.
-We do not need to include the store and its backward slice in the skeleton.
-Note that this is also exploited earlier in [5].
+We do not need to include the store and its backward slice in the skeleton(illustrated in Figure 2).
+Note that this is also exploited earlier in [6].